 Usually, storefronts built on top of a headless architecture load faster and provide a greater level of security.
 Fast loading websites usually influence the user experience and give eCommerce businesses a boost in SEO & organic performance.

 Many headless storefronts are based on the Jamstack, using static or statically-generated sites that will give you a performance increase due to a headless system’s configuration towards faster loading times and site performance.
+As a complementary tool to them, you should also consider using some Pingdom alternatives.

 We’ve seen businesses like UPC Business manage to reduce loading times by 81%, creating a much better user experience while decreasing ad spend (because of an improved quality score).